MoTheNerd/BeastKeeper/README.md

 - If you want to deploy to a real device:
 -  ` $ open ./ios/BeastKeeper.xcodeproj`
 - Fix any codesigning errors there may be
 - press the play button.
 Sometimes you may encounter an error where it says that you have not codesigned.
-Makse sure you codesign the Test targets as well.
+Make sure you codesign the Test targets as well.
 Note: It is an absolute requirement to run `react-native run-ios` before trying this out since doing so adds a few remaining files to the Xcode Project.

 ## Accomplishments:
 - Completed Screen 1 (Home Screen) @hour 6 (expected to finish @hour 8)
+- *everything after this was additional
 - Started Screen 2 (Animal Views [there's two of them])
 - Project end time: 7 hours
 - Anticipated end time: 8 hours
+- Total time spent in research: 2 hours (included in ptoject time)

 ## Decisions made during coding:
 - Split Assets/Components/Views to maintain organized code
-- utilization of navigation-stack instead of iOS-Navigation
+- Utilized navigation-stack instead of iOS-Navigation to make app universal
-- switching away from expo after stage 1 prototyping was done
+- Switching away from expo after stage 1 prototyping was done
 - Aesthetics:
 -  - Title Font used: Didot.
-Effect given: Fairytale beast vibes
+Effect given: fairy tale type vibes relating to beasts
--  - Removed white backgrop (looked ugly)
+-  - Removed white backdrop (looked ugly plus wanted a less cluttered UI)
--  - Rounded corners for My Magnificent Beasts (Card-like look to signify ownership)
+-  - Rounded corners for My Magnificent Beasts (Card-like look to signify ownership and create friendly UI)
--  - round icons for Beast Finder: gives off friendly vibe (used widely for profile pictures on messenger, facebook, instagram, twitter)
+-  - round icons for Beast Finder: gives off friendly UI style (used widely for profile pictures on messenger, facebook, instagram, twitter hence signifying humane aspect)
--  - Background Image (Home): Cat picture blurred and darkened such that foreground pops out but background is not dull
+-  - Background Image (HomeView): Cat picture blurred and darkened such that foreground pops out but background is not dull.
 -  - Background Image (MyAnimalView and NearbyAnimalView): first picture (profile picture) of the Animal with an 80% black overlay.
 -  - Navigation: Swipe back on iOS or press system back button on android (for familiarity purposes)